9 Best AI Tools for Startups in 2026

 Front combines automation with team collaboration tools that save time while keeping communication personal.
 Startups in any target market can use it to keep customer conversations organized and on-brand.

-With automation layered in, repetitive tasks like tagging, routing, and SLA tracking are handled behind the scenes.
+With automation layered in, repetitive tasks like tagging, routing, and service-level agreement (SLA) tracking are handled behind the scenes.

 Key Features